drcode/clll/README.md

 ### Executing a Contract

-The contract is just a regular clojure functions with some parameters:
+The contract is just a regular clojure function with some parameters:

 * The storage map
 * The transaction